 IndisputableMonolith.CondensedMatter.SpinGlassFreezingRatio

-The module states the freezing-to-Curie ratio for canonical 3D Heisenberg spin glasses as 1/φ.
-Condensed matter researchers cite it when mapping Recognition Science constants onto spin glass transition data.
-The module assembles a set of definitions and supporting statements for the 3D case together with 2D and crossover variants.
+The SpinGlassFreezingRatio module sets the freezing-to-Curie ratio for canonical 3D Heisenberg spin glasses to exactly 1/φ.
+Condensed-matter theorists modeling spin-glass transitions cite these definitions when mapping Recognition Science constants onto measured temperature ratios.
+The module is organized as a collection of ratio definitions for 3D and 2D cases plus supporting positivity and band lemmas.

-claimThe freezing-to-Curie ratio for canonical 3D Heisenberg spin glasses equals $1/φ$, where $φ$ is the self-similar fixed point of the Recognition Composition Law.
+claimThe freezing-to-Curie ratio equals $\phi^{-1}$ for canonical 3D Heisenberg spin glasses, where $\phi$ is the self-similar fixed point of the Recognition Composition Law.

 background